AdamKorcz/scorecard-tag-test-gh-delete-only/README.md

 Repository for testing Scorecard tag protection.

-The repo has 1 ruleset that targets `refs/tags/v*` with "Block deletions" and "Block force pushes".
+The repo has 1 ruleset that targets `refs/tags/v*` with "Restrict deletions" and "Block force pushes".